lgp171188/launchpad/charm/launchpad-librarian/README.md

 - Restricted download: 8005
 - Restricted upload: 9095

-The restricted ports allow access to restricted files without authentication; firewall rules should ensure that they are only accessible by other parts of Launchpad.
+As well as public files, the restricted ports allow access to restricted files without authentication; firewall rules should ensure that they are only accessible by other parts of Launchpad.

 You will normally want to mount a persistent volume on `/srv/launchpad/librarian/`.
 (Even when writing uploads to Swift, this is